Computational-Platform-IbM/IbM/README.md

 *Contributors: Chiel van Amstel, Eloi Martinez-Rabert, Rebeca Gonzalez-Cabaliero

-**:warning: To open the links in a new tab: right click on the link + "Open link in new tab". :warning:**

 Individual-based Models (IbM) are characterized for simulating the microbes in an aggregate (granule or biofilm) as a discrete entity with unique traits.
 Each of the microbe is a small point of reaction that shapes its kinetics function of the local environment and